Warning: Disconnect power before servicing.

 Why does my Carrier furnace light and then immediately shut off?

-How long does a hot surface ignitor last on a Carrier furnace?
+Can a bad hot surface ignitor cause Code 34 on a Carrier furnace?

 Related Carrier Furnace Error Codes